 There are 3 use cases for the insurance claims process where video calling is a real benefit:

 Use video calling to allow insurance agents and adjusters to go over a claimant's injury together in a digital yet personal conversation.
-Managing personal injury claims is one of the use cases for which insurer Achmea has implemented 24sessions.
+Managing personal injury claims is one of the use cases for which insurer Achmea has implemented video customer contact.

 Video calls are likely to be most effective for injury claims in personal insurance - for B2C customers.
 However, commercial insurance for B2B clients constitutes a relevant use case, too.